DJMF2015/project_work/week3/weekend_CCC/weekend_hw_cinema.md

   - Show which customers are coming to see One film.

 ### Basic extensions:
-  - Buying tickets should decrease the funds of the customer by the price [see budgets]
+  - Buying tickets should decrease the funds of the customer by the price
-  - Check how many tickets were bought by a customer (use count() ruby)
+  - Check how many tickets were bought by a customer
   - Check how many customers are going to watch a certain film

 ### Advanced extensions:
   - Create a screenings table that lets us know what time films are showing
   - Write a method that finds out what is the most popular time (most tickets sold) for a given film
   - Limit the available tickets for screenings.

   - Add any other extensions you think would be great to have at a cinema!

 ### PDA Reminder: